microsoft/CyberBattleSim/docs/benchmark.md

 The next plot shows the cumulative reward function.
 Note that when once all the network nodes are owned there may still be additional rewards to be obtained by exploiting vulnerabilities on the owned nodes, but on this experiment we terminate the game as soon as the agent owns all the nodes.
 This explains why the DQL agent, which optimizes for network ownership, does not get to reach the maximum possible reward despite beating all the other agents.
-The gym's `done` function can easily re-configured to target a specific reward instead, in which case the DQL also beats the other agents.
+The gym's `done` function can be easily re-configured to target a specific reward instead, in which case the DQL also beats the other agents.

 ![image.png](.attachments/image-f8f00fe7-466f-4d2b-aaee-dd20720854db.png)